Primordial Black Hole Formation in $f(R)=R+\alpha R^2$ Gravity: Perturbative and Non-Perturbative Analysis: Collapsing Flat FLRW Interior

 The additional term $-2\alpha u^{-3}$ is negative for $\alpha>0$, making the expansion rate more negative and hence enhancing the rate of collapse.

 These effects manifest themselves in the evolution of the stellar (or cloud) radius

 At fixed $u$, $R_\star(t)$ is smaller than its GR counterpart $R^{(0)}_\star(t) = A r_b u^{2/3}$, indicating that the surface of the star approaches its Schwarzschild radius earlier.
-In the subsequent analysis, this leads to a shift in the horizon formation time and a reduction of the critical overdensity for primordial black hole formation.
+In the subsequent analysis, this suggests a shift in the horizon formation time and a reduction of the critical overdensity for primordial black hole formation.

 For clarity, we visualize the effect of the $R^2$ correction by plotting the background GR scale factor $a_0(t)$ and the corrected scale factor $a(t)$ as functions of time.
 The $f(R)$ correction causes the scale factor to deviate downwards from the GR solution, particularly near the end of collapse as Fig.~\ref{fig:collapse_behaviour} shows.